urql-graphql/urql/docs/basics/react-preact.md

 ## Mutations

 Both libraries offer a `useMutation` hook and a `Mutation` component.
-The latter accepts the same parameters but we won't cover it in this guide.
+The latter accepts the same parameters, but we won't cover it in this guide.
 [Look it up in the API docs if you prefer render-props components.](../api/urql.md#mutation-component)

 ### Sending a mutation